Overinference from Weak Signals and Underinference from Strong Signals: Introduction

-The paper proceeds as follows. \Cref{theory} introduces the theory; \Cref{design} details the experimental design; \Cref{results} discusses the experimental results; and \Cref{conclusion} concludes.
-Screenshots of the pages in the experiment are in the Online Appendix.
+We proceed as follows. \Cref{sec:theory} provides our theoretical framework; \Cref{sec:experiment} presents the three experiments; \Cref{sec:markets} analyzes the sports betting and finance data; and \Cref{sec:discussion} discusses and concludes.
+The Appendix contains model proofs and additional empirical details and results, and screenshots of the pages in the experiments are provided in the Supplementary Appendix.